Contingent workers have been essential to large technical and engineering projects for several decades

 You have difficulty finding global workers or mobilising talent between locations.

 You have recently won a project in a new location and your existing suppliers are not registered there.

-These are a handful of the reasons cited by clients looking to undergo consolidation or a workforce transition.
-You can read more about Airswift client case studies here.
+These are a handful of the reasons cited by clients looking to undergo consolidation or a workforce transition, as can be seen in many of our client case studies.

 How Airswift can help